Picking quarrels and provoking trouble: Administrative Penalties Law definition

-"Picking quarrels and provoking trouble" is also regulated under the Law on Penalties for Administration of Public Security (治安管理处罚法 (Zhì’ān Guǎnlǐ Chǔfáfǎ)).
-In its latest 2025 revision, which will come into force on 1 January 2026, the offence is codified in Article 30 as follows: (Note: It was formerly regulated under Article 26 of the Law on Penalties for Administration of Public Security (2005, amended in 2012), and Article 19(4)(5)(6) of the Regulations on Penalties for Administration of Public Security (1986, amended in 1994, repealed and replaced by the aforementioned in 2006).)
+"Picking quarrels and provoking trouble" is also regulated under the Law on Penalties for Administration of Public Security.
+In its latest 2025 revision, which came into force on 1 January 2026, the offence is codified in Article 30 as follows: (Note: It was formerly regulated under Article 26 of the Law on Penalties for Administration of Public Security (2005, amended in 2012), and Article 19(4)(5)(6) of the Regulations on Penalties for Administration of Public Security (1986, amended in 1994, repealed and replaced by the aforementioned in 2006).)

 Article 30 Whoever commits any of the following acts shall be detained for not less than 5 days but not more than 10 days or be fined up to 1,000 Chinese yuan; where the circumstances are relatively serious, he shall be detained for not less than 10 days but not more than 15 days and may, be fined up to 2,000 Chinese yuan concurrently: